Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

 which is exactly equation (31) in Ref.~\cite{Vo2013labeled}, regardless of the difference between an augmented LRFS and an LRFS.

-\begin{Lemma} If the current multi-target prior $\pi_{k-1}(\mathsf{X}|Z_{k-1})$ in (\ref{bay1}) is an agumented GLMB RFS of the form (\ref{agugmentedGLMB}), then both the predicted and posterior multi-target PDF are aslo agumented GLMB RFSs of the form (\ref{agugmentedGLMB}).
-In other words, the augmented GLMB RFS is closed under the multi-target Bayes filter (\ref{bay1})-(\ref{bay2}) with respect to the multi-target likelihood function (\ref{likehihoodfunction}) and multi-target transition kernel (\ref{transitionkernel}).
-Moreover, the multi-target Bayes filter can be analytically solved by the GLMB filter proposed in Ref.~\cite{Vo2013labeled}, and further can be approximatively solved by the LMB filter proposed in Ref.~\cite{Reuter2014label}. \end{Lemma} \begin{pf} The proof can be explained from two aspects.
+\begin{lemma} If the current multi-object prior $\pi_{k-1}(\mathsf{X}|Z_{k-1})$ in (\ref{bay1}) is an agumented GLMB RFS of the form (\ref{agugmentedGLMB}), then both the predicted and posterior multi-object PDF are aslo agumented GLMB RFSs of the form (\ref{agugmentedGLMB}).
+In other words, the augmented GLMB RFS is closed under the multi-object Bayes filter (\ref{bay1})-(\ref{bay2}) with respect to the multi-object likelihood function (\ref{likehihoodfunction}) and multi-object transition kernel (\ref{transitionkernel}).
+Moreover, the multi-object Bayes filter can be analytically solved by the GLMB filter proposed in Ref.~\cite{Vo2013labeled}, and further can be approximatively solved by the LMB filter proposed in Ref.~\cite{Reuter2014label}. \end{lemma} \begin{proof} The proof can be explained from two aspects.
 First, an agumented GLMB RFS still is essentially a GLMB RFS, we can consider it as a special GLMB RFS with agumented label space.
-Moreover, based on this consideration, the multi-target likelihood function (\ref{likehihoodfunction}) and multi-target transition kernel (\ref{transitionkernel}) are equivalent to equation (18) and (31) in Ref.~\cite{Vo2013labeled}.
-Second, according to Ref.~\cite{Vo2013labeled}, the GLMB RFS is closed under the multi-target Bayes filter (\ref{bay1})-(\ref{bay2}) with respect to the multi-target likelihood function (i.e., equation (18) in Ref.~\cite{Vo2013labeled}) and multi-target transition kernel (i.e., equation (31) in Ref.~\cite{Vo2013labeled}), and the multi-target Bayes filter can be analytic solved by the GLMB filter.
-Moreover, from Ref.~\cite{Reuter2014label}, the multi-target Bayes filter can be approximatively solved by the LMB filter.
-Thus, we can infer that this lemma holds true. \end{pf}
+Moreover, based on this consideration, the multi-object likelihood function (\ref{likehihoodfunction}) and multi-object transition kernel (\ref{transitionkernel}) are equivalent to equation (18) and (31) in Ref.~\cite{Vo2013labeled}.
+Second, according to Ref.~\cite{Vo2013labeled}, the GLMB RFS is closed under the multi-object Bayes filter (\ref{bay1})-(\ref{bay2}) with respect to the multi-object likelihood function (i.e., equation (18) in Ref.~\cite{Vo2013labeled}) and multi-object transition kernel (i.e., equation (31) in Ref.~\cite{Vo2013labeled}), and the multi-object Bayes filter can be analytic solved by the GLMB filter.
+Moreover, from Ref.~\cite{Reuter2014label}, the multi-object Bayes filter can be approximatively solved by the LMB filter.
+Thus, we can infer that this lemma holds true. \end{proof}